 Having a hard time finding a great kid’s bike to get your whole family outdoors right now?
 The bicycle industry is experiencing quite the boom these days, and inventory is starting to become an issue.

 For those who want to get their children a bike for the summer before they’re all sold out, there are still a lot of options for home delivery.
 We’ve rounded up the best kid’s bike brands that will deliver straight to your front door or can be picked up curbside at your local dealer.
-Most are available right now, or have inventory coming within the next couple weeks.
+Most are available right now or have inventory coming within the next couple of weeks.

 Home delivery is nothing new to Commencal.
 The international giant has continued its efforts of home delivery throughout the COVID-19 pandemic and it doesn’t appear to be slowing down.
-Many of their 20 inch bikes are on pre-order only.
+Many of their 20-inch bikes are on pre-order only.
 While their 12-14 inch and higher-end 24-27.5inch bikes remain in stock and ready to ship.

 Dick’s Sporting Goods // Schwinn // GT

 For riders of all ages, Dick’s Sporting Goods still has a wide selection of Schwinn and GT bikes available.
 Options include 12″ balance bikes, 20″ BMX and hybrid models, and 24-29″ mountain bikes.
 Plus, all available models can ship to your doorstep.
 Some could even be available immediately at a location near you for curbside pickup, just look at the options during checkout.